SamBitSync/paradigms-to-practice/index.md

 ## Project Philosophy

-As an aspiring cognitive scientist with strong paradigmic thinking skills, I'm documenting my journey to bridge the gap between theoretical cognitive science concepts and practical programming implementation.
+ I'm documenting my journey to bridge the gap between theoretical cognitive science concepts and practical programming implementation.
 This digital garden serves as both documentation and accountability for my learning process.

 ## Learning Tracks